-But rising use rates also reflect the addictive chemical nature of opioids.
+But rising use rates also reflect how much we want to avoid pain.
 These drugs are designed to flood our brains with pleasure, and when that happens, we feel physically incapable of quitting.

 The opioid crisis in the country is real, and every day, people lose their lives to opioid overdose.
 Legislators and regulators hope to change that through tightening prescription rules and increasing penalties for illicit access.
 But every person who chooses to get sober also plays a role in helping a community to heal.

 Opioid withdrawal is the first step toward healing, but it can be intensely uncomfortable.
 Detox programs may help, as they can ease discomfort so you can remain focused on getting better.
 Treatment programs may help you preserve the sobriety you gain in detox.

 Opioids are prescription medications used to ease pain.
 The opioids we often talk about (such as Vicodin and OxyContin) are relatively new, but they stem from very old sources.
 Prescription painkillers are made in laboratories, but they are structurally similar to natural painkillers.
 Specifically, opioids are made from opium, which comes from the sap of poppy plants.

 Frontline reports the line of poppies that makes the right sap was cultivated in Mesopotamia in 3400 BC.
 It wasn’t until 1895 that people began using poppy sap products for pain.
 Previously, the drug was used for recreational purposes.